nazzhrf/smartfarm-classification-api/README.md

 # smartfarm-classification-api

-An api to determine the severity level of anthracnose disease in chilli.
-The chilli is placed in a closed chamber and deployed in "cPanel Cloud Premium" services provided by Niagahoster.
 This project is a part of STEI ITB's capstone design.
 This repo is an implementation of a **Cloud-Based Backend System for Chili's Antrachnose Disease Screening Chamber**.
-This repository is still in development.
+This repository deployed in "cPanel Cloud Premium" services provided by Niagahoster and is still in development.
 Credit to TA242501022 team, Najmi Azzahra Feryputri.

 ## Repo Structure
 | Directory / Files  | Description |